 She was always trying hard to keep pace with her older set of triplet siblings.
 We felt that she was mature enough and ready to handle kindergarten as an early 5-year-old.

 Knowing how the current Expected Family Contribution (EFC) calculation works for college financial aid did play a small role in our decision to let her begin kindergarten early.
 During a four-year college timespan, I will have three kids in college the first year, four the second, four the third, and only one in the fourth year.

 We set up 529 plans for each of our kids shortly after they were born.
-Although we knew that we would not be able to contribute a lot, I knew that something was better than nothing at age zero.
+Although we knew that we would not contribute a lot, I knew that something was better than nothing at age zero.
 I also knew that with the flexibility of the conventional 529 plan, anyone could contribute to it.
-I strongly encouraged family and friends to consider making contributions for holidays and birthdays to the plan instead of toys or clothing that they would quickly outgrow.
+I strongly encouraged family and friends to consider making contributions for holidays and birthdays to the plan instead of toys or clothing they would quickly outgrow.